Selected UX and product work across enterprise, public sector, and accessibility-led platforms.

 Responsive Design:

 Layouts were built to adapt seamlessly from desktop to mobile, ensuring interactive elements meet target size and keyboard focus requirements.
+Responsive HTML and CSS was used for interactive card components.

 Inclusive Design Features: